godotengine/emacs-gdscript-mode/README.md

 conventions](https://www.gnu.org/software/emacs/manual/html_node/elisp/Tips.html)
 from the Emacs manual.

 You should also check for errors and linter warnings in your code.
-You can do so in Emacs with flymake or flycheck but we recommend running the tool `makem.sh` provided with the repository:
+You can do so in Emacs with flymake or flycheck, but we recommend running the tool `makem.sh` provided with the repository:

 ```sh
 ./makem.sh lint-compile